How to Delete MySQL User in Ubuntu? [2 Cases]

 To remove the user’s MySQL database at first use the DROP USER command to remove the user account then apply FLUSH PRIVILEGES and exit from the server.

-How do I delete or remove MySQL?
+How do I delete or remove MySQL server?

-To delete the MySQL server from your Ubuntu, firstly you will need to stop the running server on your machine using the “sudo systemctl stop mysql” command.
+To delete the MySQL server from your Ubuntu, firstly you will need to stop the running server on your machine using the sudo systemctl stop MySQL command.
 Then uninstall the server package using the apt-get remove command.

 How to remove the MySQL key?

-You can use the “sudo apt-key del <KEY_ID>” command to remove the MySQL key from Ubuntu.
+Use the “sudo apt-key del <KEY_ID>” command to remove the MySQL key from Ubuntu.
 To get the key associated with the MySQL repository run the “sudo apt-key list” command.

 How to remove the MySQL user password?